Who was Dr. Shannon Gwin?

 - In 1940, he earned a bachelor’s degree from Texas A&I University in Kingsville, Texas, which was renamed Texas A&M University–Kingsville in 1993.

-- In 1950, he and Lucille “Luci” Pieper Gwin got married.
-They lived in Galveston, Texas.
+- In 1950, he and Luci got married.

-- In 1951, Luci gave birth to their son Shannon Collier Gwin.
-In the same year, he graduated at University of Texas Medical Branch (UTMB) in Galveston, Texas with a doctor of medicine degree.
-From 1951 to 1952, he served his internship in the Wichita Falls Clinic Hospital in Wichita Falls, Texas.
+- In 1951, Luci gave birth to their son Shannon Collier Gwin and he graduated at University of Texas Medical Branch (UTMB) in Galveston, Texas with a doctor of medicine degree.

-- In 1952, Luci gave birth to their daughter Hannah Gwin.
-From 1952 to 1955, he completed his residency in neuropsychiatry at UTMB where he worked with Dr. Irvin Cohen in early work on chloropromazine.
+- From 1952 to 1955, he completed his residency in neuropsychiatry at UTMB where he worked with Dr. Irvin Cohen in early work on chloropromazine.

 - In 1956, Luci gave birth to their son David Kelly Gwin in Corpus Christi.